Witanday/starter-blog/content/blog/Payme1/index.md

 ### Conclusion
 For conclusion-Making a project is a good way to possess knowledge.
 Through this way i will got to know many things during this process of building this application.
 And i want to thank my Team members for giving me an opportunity to work on this Payme Application, I am sure that the knowledge i will gain from this project will help me further.

-I will tried my best to make this reminders components easy and understandable, but still i apologize for any anykind of bugs or error that my occur.
+I will try my best to make this reminders components easy and understandable, but still i apologize for any anykind of bugs or error that my occur.